Statistical description and dimension reduction of continuous time categorical trajectories with multivariate functional principal components: Concluding remark

 \section{Concluding remark}

 The way, presented in this work, of reducing the dimension in a vector space of a panel of categorical trajectories allows for simple interpretation and comparison of individual trajectories.
-It is also direct to apply that methodology to other experimental protocols such as Temporal Check-All-That-Apply, in which $X_j(t)$ and $X_\ell(t)$, $\ell \neq j$, can be both equal to one at the same time $t$, whereas this would require to increase considerably the number $q$ of states with continuous time correspondence analysis and Markov processes approaches.
+That statistical methodology can be useful to describe the trajectories related to other experimental protocols such as Temporal Check-All-That-Apply, in which $X_j(t)$ and $X_\ell(t)$, $\ell \neq j$, can be both equal to one at the same time $t$, whereas this would require to increase considerably the number $q$ of states with continuous time correspondence analysis and Markov processes approaches.
 It can be easily extended to multivariate categorical trajectories and one could consider simultaneously, in our example, the three experiments made on the same panelists, that is to say $\mathbf{Y} = (Y_{S04}, Y_{S06}, Y_{S07})$.
 Finally, this dimension reduction approach can be useful to build predictive models, such as scalar-on-categorical functional data regression models, permitting to use categorical trajectories as explanatory variables in statistical models via the principal components scores.
 In the example presented in Section~\ref{section:application}, it is not difficult to predict, with high accuracy, what is the underlying tasting experiment, among S04, S06 and S07, with a simple linear or quadratic discriminant analysis based on the principal components scores.
-This decomposition can also be useful to detect outlying trajectories.